-The ROC Disputes Process is intended to provide any interested party an opportunity to voice their concerns about issues related to ROA policies, procedures, decisions, actions of participants, or certifiers.
-Any interested party, stakeholder, or ROC participant is eligible to submit a formal complaint or dispute through the ROC Disputes Process available on ROC website Resources page.
+The Disputes Process is intended to provide any interested party an opportunity to voice their concerns about issues related to ROA policies, procedures, decisions, actions of participants, or certifiers.
+Any interested party, stakeholder, or Regenerative Organic Certified® participant is eligible to submit a formal complaint or dispute through the Disputes Process available the Resources page.

-Complaints are handled following procedures found in the ROC Disputes Process.
+Complaints are handled following procedures found in the Disputes Process.
 Complaints related to certification decisions, auditors, or the certifying body should follow the complaints policy set forth by the certifying body described in the Certifying Body Requirements section 7.6, also available on the Resources page.